truflation/tsn-sdk/README.md

 - **Primitive Streams**: Direct data sources from providers.
 Examples include indexes from known sources, aggregation output such as sentiment analysis, and off-chain/on-chain data.
 - **Composed Streams**: Aggregate and process data from multiple streams.
 - **System Streams**: Contract-managed streams audited and accepted by TSN governance to ensure quality.
-See `SYSTEM_STREAMS.md` for more information.
+See [type of streams guide](./docs/type-of-streams.md) for more information.

 ## Roles and Responsibilities